Making a reservation & payment

 Are my credit card details secure?

-Australia Expat Travel values the security of all your personal information.
-It is important with your credit card detail that this is communicated only via one of the options highlighted above (phone or Dropbox).
-Australia Expat Travel then stores this information securely.
+Australia Expat Travel (AET) values the security of all your personal information.
+It is important with your credit card detail that this is communicated via one of the options highlighted above (phone or Dropbox).
+Australia Expat Travel (AET) then stores this information securely until the completion of your holiday.
 Your credit card details are used only for the purposes of securing/payment for your holiday as agreed by you.

 Can I use more than one credit card?